DIY Tattoo-Brightening Exfoliator Scrub Recipes With Simple Ingredients

 In a cool, dry environment, away from direct sunlight, these keep for around 1 month (or more).
 But make sure that they are away from humidity or moisture and to avoid having water go in the scrub.
 Using a spoon or scoop is ideal, it will minimize any chance of water dripping in from wet hands.

-TIP: To extend the shelf life of your scrubs, you can prick a vitamin E oil capsule and add that into your scrub, mixing thoroughly.
-Vitamin E oil is a natural preservative that is found in may skincare products due to it's anti-oxidizing properties.
+TIP: To extend the shelf life of your scrubs, you can prick a vitamin E oil capsule and empty that into your scrub, mixing thoroughly.
+Vitamin E oil is a natural preservative that is found in many skincare products due to its anti-oxidizing properties.